DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 - HAL: Add looptime monitor to IODevice::loop() function to support performance monitoring during development.
-Outputs to LCD line 1 and to USB, once every 5 seconds, and shows average and maximum loop cycle time for the entire CS software over the last 5 second period.
+Outputs to LCD line 1 and to USB, once every 5 seconds, and shows average and maximum loop cycle time for the entire Command Station software over the last 5 second period.
 This monitor may be enabled by #defining the symbol DIAG_LOOPTIMES in IODevice.h.
 Other HAL diagnostics are enabled by DIAG_IO symbol.